xbqg846z/underestimate-sensitivity/README.md

     * -Dmaven.test.skip to skip tests
     * -Dexec.cleanupDaemonThreads=false to avoid confusing errors when cleaning up Postgres and MySql threadpools
 * security:
-    * vulnerable to the 64-bit sized sum attack with just 17 records
+    * vulnerable to the 64-bit sized sum attack with just 17 records, via section D.4
+    * since Chorus disallows more complicated expressions in where clauses, it is more difficult to render any given dataset to a susceptible form
+* precaution:
-    * it would also be vulnerable to the unsized sum attack if the library switched, because you can connect it to a MySql backend
+    * switching to a "max(|L|, U)" sensitivity would also be vulnerable to Section D.6 because at least one database backend computes sequential sums (MySQL)
+        - MySQL also supports 32-bit floats, which would make the attack more realistic

 # Google Privacy on Beam